 - We may revise the fees applicable to future transactions that you process using PayPal, subject to the applicable notice requirements set forth herein.

 - If you accept payments using a PayPal product (like PayPal Here or PayPal Payments Pro), the fees applicable to those products will apply to your transactions.

-You may apply to receive Micropayments pricing for certain lower value transactions processed through your PayPal account for the sale of goods and services.
+You may apply to receive Micropayments pricing for certain lower value transactions processed through your PayPal account.

 - If your PayPal account has been approved for Dynamic Micropayments (also known as Dynamic Pricing), then PayPal will automatically apply either the Micropayments rate or the applicable higher value transaction rate to each transaction processed through your account based on whichever rate results in the lowest fees to you for that transaction.